admin-shell-io/id/aas/3/0/README.md

  [https://admin-shell.io/aas/3/0/SubmodelElementCollection/value](https://admin-shell.io/aas/3/0/SubmodelElementCollection/value)The attribute value of the SubmodelElementCollection class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0'.

+## SubmodelElementList
+ List or set of submodel elements.

+ [http://admin-shell.io/aas/3/0/SubmodelElementListhttp://admin-shell.io/aas/3/0/SubmodelElementList) The SubmodelElementList class as defined in IDTA-01001-3-0.

+## SubmodelElementList/orderRelevant
+ Defines whether order in list is relevant.
+If orderRelevant = false, the list represents a set or a bag.

+Default: True

+ [http://admin-shell.io/aas/3/0/SubmodelElementList/orderRelevant](http://admin-shell.io/aas/3/0/SubmodelElementList/orderRelevant) The attribute orderRelevant of the SubmodelElementList class as defined in IDTA-01001-3-0.

+## SubmodelElementList/semanticIdListElement
+ Semantic ID which the submodel elements contained in the list match

+ [http://admin-shell.io/aas/3/0/SubmodelElementList/semanticIdListElement](http://admin-shell.io/aas/3/0/SubmodelElementList/semanticIdListElement) The attribute semanticIdListElement of the SubmodelElementList class as defined in IDTA-01001-3-0.

+## SubmodelElementList/typeValueListElement
+ The submodel element type of the submodel elements contained in the list

+ [http://admin-shell.io/aas/3/0/SubmodelElementList/typeValueListElement](http://admin-shell.io/aas/3/0/SubmodelElementList/typeValueListElement) The attribute typeValueListElement of the SubmodelElementList class as defined in IDTA-01001-3-0.

+## SubmodelElementList/value
+ Submodel elements contained in the list.

+ [https://admin-shell.io/aas/3/0/SubmodelElementList/value](https://admin-shell.io/aas/3/0/SubmodelElementList/value)The attribute value of the SubmodelElementList class as defined in IDTA-01001-3-0.

+## SubmodelElementList/valueTypeListElement
+ The submodel element type of the submodel elements contained in the list

+ [http://admin-shell.io/aas/3/0/SubmodelElementList/valueTypeListElement](http://admin-shell.io/aas/3/0/SubmodelElementList/valueTypeListElement) The attribute valueTypeListElement of the SubmodelElementList class as defined in IDTA-01001-3-0.

 ## Status: `approved`